vandijklab/CINEMA-OT/Readme.md

 The installation should take no more than a few minutes on a normal desktop computer.

+Note: We find the newest version of the package `black` and `flask` may have dependency conflict.
+This potential issue can be fixed by installing an earlier version of `black` prior to installing CINEMA-OT, for example:

+    pip install black==20.8b0

 ## Usage

 For detailed usage, follow our step-by-step tutorial here: